 JUNEAU-DOUGLAS LARGER PARISH MEMORIES

-1. We will being with a report of an Innovation in Church Education written by a volunteer in mission by the name of Jean Davis.
+1. We will begin with a report of an Innovation in Church Education written by a volunteer in mission by the name of Jean Davis.
 Her words describe the events very well.
 I was extremely proud of those who made this happen.
 The primary memory is that five women kept thirty street children engaged in activities.

 RECREATIONAL PROGRAM FOR DISADVANTAGED CHILDREN IN THE NEIGHBORHOOD